BNSC1/android-notes/README.md

 DFS uses the stack.

 Why HashMap has a time complexity of O(1)?: traverses between hash strings instead of elements in the map.

+# System Design

+Steps of system designing:

+1. Define the problem: System design problem is usually ambiguous, so communicate with your interviewers.

+2. Design high-level: Start from overviewing the whole system, then go into the detail.

+3. Dive deep: Highlight the core components and constraints.

+4. Find bottlenecks: Solve scalability problem

+5. Summarize and answer questions: Summarize design choices and elaborate if the choices justify for the tradeoffs

+HTTP: Primary protocol used to transfer data between a web server and a client.

+HTTPS: Secured version of HTTP

+TCP/IP: Connects devices over the internet for data transmission.

+Load Balancing: Distribute workloads to multiple servers, so that the addition of server is possible.

+Content Delivery Networks: A network of servers that delivers content to the user based on their location, the purpose is to maintain content availability and to improve user experience (reduced latency).

+CAP Theorem: A principle that states a distributed database system cannot guarantee all three of the following properties simultaneously.

+- Consistency

+- Availability

+- Partition tolerance

+Caching: Store frequently accessed data in a temporary storage location to improve time spent on retrieving data.